US to present evidence Iran is providing missiles to Yemen rebels

 The evidence, including missile components, is expected to be presented to reporters at Defense Intelligence Agency headquarters at Joint Base Anacostia-Bolling in Washington, according to the officials.

-A defense official tells CNN that UN Ambassador Nikki Haley will be involved in presenting the evidence.
+A US defense official told CNN that US Ambassador to the UN Nikki Haley will be involved in presenting the evidence.

+A US official told CNN that some of the evidence will include components of two Qiam-1 liquid-fueled ballistic missiles which were recovered after Houthi rebels fired missiles into Saudi Arabia in November and July.

+The official said that the missile's lack of typical stabilizer fins and other aspects of its engineering are proof that it originated in Iran.
+The official said Iran is the only country in the world that manufactures these types of missiles which use what the official called a "Wind Bolt," a unique Iranian design.

 US military officials have previously said that Iran has supplied missiles to Houthi rebels including a missile that was fired into Saudi Arabia that targeted the capital Riyadh in November.